 PEP is usually used in emergency situations—like if the condom breaks and you aren't sure of your partner's status, you have condomless sex with someone who is living with HIV, or if you've gotten stuck with a needle.
 If you're looking for a more proactive prevention method, consider talking to a healthcare provider about PrEP, using condoms, and other healthier sex practices.

-PrEP, PEP, TasP, or vaccinated, you still need to use condoms and lube—no matter your status, prevention matters.More to see?
+With PrEP, PEP, TasP, or vaccinations, you still need to use condoms and lube—no matter your status, prevention matters.More to see?
 Oh, yes! >